tippenein/brdyorn.com/posts/2016-07-29-simple-client-with-wreq.md

 imgup --screenshot | pbcopy
 ```

-Now we have a imgur link in our copy buffer which (for me) completely replaces monosnap's functionality.
+Now we have an imgur link in our copy buffer which (for me) completely replaces monosnap's functionality.